 Actionable Advice:

-• Choose a ball of the right size to maintain a Comfortable and ergonomic position while working.
+• Choose a ball of the right size to maintain a comfortable and ergonomic position while working.

 • Incorporate short exercise routines during breaks to make the most of the exercise ball chair.